-SHIMANO Di2, SRAM eTAP OR ??? – WHAT’S BEST FOR YOU
+SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

-Now that 11-speed Shimano Di2, SRAM eTap, and Campagnolo EPS groupsets are well accepted, you may be wondering, should I upgrade and which is best for me?
+Now that Shimano Di2, SRAM eTap, and Campagnolo EPS electronic groupsets are well accepted, you may be wondering, should I upgrade and which is best for me?

 If you are a road cycling enthusiast who has been using a 10- or 11-speed mechanical groupset on your rim brake bike for a while, you have likely mulled over that question.
 If you bought a road disc bike recently, there are now a full range of hydraulic electronic components and groupsets to consider.
 And, those of you who bought one of the first electronic groupsets a few years ago may also be wondering if it’s time now to upgrade some components, if not your entire groupset to take advantage of some of the improvements in the new generation gear from Shimano, SRAM, and Campagnolo.

-I have friends riding 10-speed groupsets and myself use an 11-speed mechanical on my rim brake bike.
-My disc brake bike has what is now “last gen” Shimano Di2 hydraulic electronic components and lacks some of the shifter/brake lever and caliper advances I can get now.
+I have friends riding 10-speed groupsets and myself use 11-speed mechanicals on my rim brake road bike and gravel disc brake bike.
+My road disc brake bike has what is now “last-gen” Shimano Di2 hydraulic electronic components and lacks some of the shifter/brake lever and caliper advances I can get now.
 So, I set out to figure out what to do, if anything, with these new electronic groupsets and components for my own benefit and for yours, my fellow road cycling enthusiasts.

 This post tells you what I concluded and now recommend after comparing the latest electronic groupset models.